Majority dynamics on trees and the dynamic cavity method: The dynamic cavity method and proof of Theorem The dynamic cavity method and proof of Theorem 2.8

-We next show that Lemma \ref{lemma:qminusp} extends to $T=T_*-1$.
-Since this case requires a different (more careful) calculation, we state it separately, although the conclusion is the same as for $T<T_*-1$. \begin{lemma} Let $I_T(\sigma_0^{T})$ be defined as in Lemma \ref{lemma:qminusp}, and define $\omega_{T_*}$ by
+The next lemma says that Lemma \ref{lemma:qminusp} extends to $T=T_*-1$.
+Since this case requires a different (more careful) calculation, we state it separately, although the conclusion is the same as for $T<T_*-1$.
+The proof is in Appendix~\ref{app:qminusptstar}. \begin{lemma} Let $I_T(\sigma^{T})$ be defined as in Lemma \ref{lemma:qminusp}, and define $\bias_{T_*}$ by

-Then, for all $(\sigma_\root)_0^{T_*}, u_0^{T_*} \in \{\pm 1\}^{T_*+1}$, we have
+Then, for all $\sigma_\rroot^{T_*}, u^{T_*} \in\{\pm1\}^{T_*+1}$, we have

-Further, for all $u_0^{T_*} \in \{\pm 1\}^{T_*+1}$, we have
+Further, for all $u^{T_*} \in\{\pm1\}^{T_*+1}$, we have